Suicide warning signs to look out for

 - Loss of interest in personal hygiene or appearance

-- Sudden and extreme changes in eating habits – either loss of appetite or increase in appetite
+- Changes in eating habits – either loss of appetite or increase in appetite

 - Weight gain or loss

 - No future – “What’s the point?
-Things are never going to get any better”
+I have nothing to live for”

 - Guilt – “It’s all my fault, I’m to blame”